-This is my own spin on the dish, though, rather than a remake of my mother’s recipe.
+Since I didn’t have a copy of her recipe in my files, though, I ended up going with my own spin on the dish rather than a remake of my mother’s recipe.

 And best of all, it’s perfect for whipping up for an extra-special Mother’s Day brunch.
 (Just make sure to leave out the black beans if she’s like my mother.)

 This classic Tex-Mex brunch staple features warm corn tortillas, seasoned black beans, sunny-side up eggs and a spicy tomato sauce.

 - 1/2 cup finely diced red onion